-Lochranza, on the island of Arran, boasts a spectacular castle, a distillery and plenty of wildlife in the surrounding area.
+Lochranza, a village on the Isle of Arran, boasts a dramatic castle, a distillery and plenty of wildlife in the surrounding area.

 The ruined castle which occupies the mud flats of the bay, and the brooding north-facing slopes of the mountains which frame it, make for one of the most spectacular settings on the island.